pjdijxhoorn/Milestone-project-3/readme.md

 8. within the terminal type the following to install the required dependencies:

         pip3 install -r requirements.txt
-8. Now you want to create a env.py file. with the content below
+8. Now you want to create a env.py file with the content below

         import os